-Effect of wavefunction renormalization (model C), with the parameters chosen, is found to be small at low temperatures, but becomes substantial close to and above $T_d$.
+The effect of wave function renormalization (model C), with the parameters chosen, is found to be small at low temperatures, but becomes substantial close to and above $T_d$.

 If we insist on imposing the matching condition~\eqref{eq:matching} and identify the $A_0$-gluon screening mass with $m_A$, we would obtain a $\propto \frac{1}{T^2}$ behavior for these curvature masses.
-It would thus be interesting to examine these observables with other gauge choice~\cite{Langfeld:2004qs,Dudal:2007cw}: to see whether or not the differences are due to gauge artifacts, and to gain insights in reliably describing the low temperature behavior of the Polyakov loop potential.
+It would thus be interesting to examine these observables with other gauge choices~\cite{Langfeld:2004qs,Dudal:2007cw}: to see whether the differences are due to gauge artifacts, and to gain insights in reliably describing the low temperature behavior of the Polyakov loop potential.

-\subsection{the appearance of glueballs}
+\subsection{The appearance of glueballs}